Kubernetes-Based Deployment of a Super Validator node

 The SV operators have decided to follow the following convention for all SV hostnames and URLs:

-is the name of the service, e.g.,sv
+• <service-name> is the name of the service, e.g., sv, wallet, scan

-is a unique number for each SV node operated by the same organization, starting at 1, e.g.sv-1
+• <enumerator> is a unique number for each SV node operated by the same organization, starting at 1, e.g. sv-1 for the first node operated by an organization.

-For TestNet, all hostnames should similarly be in the format
+• For TestNet, all hostnames should similarly be in the format <service-name>.sv-<enumerator>.test.global.canton.network.<companyTLD>.

-(note that for MainNet, the name of the network, e.g. dev/test/main is ommitted from the hostname).
+• For MainNet, all hostnames should be in the format all hostnames should be in the format <service-name>.sv-<enumerator>.global.canton.network.<companyTLD> (note that for MainNet, the name of the network, e.g. dev/test/main is ommitted from the hostname).

-Note that the reference ingress charts provided below do not fully satisfy these requirements,
+Note that the reference ingress charts provided below do not fully satisfy these requirements, as they ommit the enumerator part of the hostname.

 Ingress Configuration